A series of 15-minute webcasts

 This is the third part of our four-part mini-series dealing with the key stages of the litigation process in a catastrophic injury claim.

-Emma will be examining how a case is run after court proceedings are issued, witness evidence, schedules of loss, settlement meetings, the trial and key considerations in relation to form of awards.
+Emma examined how a case is run after court proceedings are issued, witness evidence, schedules of loss, settlement meetings, the trial and key considerations in relation to form of awards.

 Soundbites episode 17 - Catastrophic injury claims: A quick-fire guide to the litigation process with Ben Townsend